Skip to main content

 • The quality of your inferences will depend A LOT on the quality of the data that are collected.
 Not much can be learned from poorly or improperly collected data or data from a completely different time period.

-When exploring a research question, one of the first steps is to define the variable involved, e.g., the number of hurricanes.
-This is an example of quantitative variables, as opposed to a categorical variable like whether the storm has winds over 74 mph.
+When exploring a research question, one of the first steps is to define the variable involved (e.g., the number of hurricanes).
+This is an example of a quantitative variable, as opposed to a categorical variable like whether the storm has winds over 74 mph.
 Dotplots are good choices for visualizing a quantitative variable for a small dataset.
-When looking at a distribution of a single quantitative variable like this, we are often interested in three key features:
+When looking at a distribution of a single quantitative variable like this, we are often interested in four key features:

 • Center: What would you consider a "typical" value in the distribution?